-The data are available in two basic formats: (1) the raw lidar points (in las format) and (2) as gridded datasets (in Arc GRID format).
-Intensity data is also available
+The data are available in two basic formats: (1) DEMs (Erdas Imagine format) and (2) as raw point clouds (in las format).

 The data are in tiles.
-In order to identify the gridded tiles, you should identify the quads from the shapefile qqquads_jefferson_co_lidar.shp in the metadata directory.
+In order to identify the gridded tiles, you should identify the quads from the shape file Shenandoah_Tile_Index.zip.

 Once you have identified the tiles you need, go to the appropriate directory, and select the data you need.

-West Virginia View would like to thank the NRCS and USGS (Dr. Daniel Doctor) for this data.
+West Virginia View would like to thank the USGS & Dr. Daniel Doctor for this data.